Division 8. Project Permit and Legislative Procedures

 (iii) Any person who writes to the City requesting such notice;

-(b) Notice shall be mailed to the addresses of owners of property located and, to the extent possible, those residents and tenants living within a distance of 500 feet of the site, provided such distance shall be extended as necessary to include at least 20 different property owners, tenants and residents.
+(b) Notice shall be mailed to the addresses of owners of property located and, to the extent possible, those residents and tenants living within a distance of 500 feet from the site, provided such distance shall be extended as necessary to include at least 20 different property owners, tenants and residents.
 Distance shall be measured from the outer property lines of all portions of the subject property including any contiguous property owned, controlled or under the option of purchase by the same property owner and/or applicant;

 (c) The address of the property owner and/or taxpayer of record on file with King County Assessor shall serve as the official record where notice shall be mailed;